 For this, Medallion Transport offers ferries every Monday, Wednesday and Friday at 20:30.
 The journey takes around 6 hours.
 The ticket costs 470 pesos and you can book it online from this link.

 Southern Pacific Trans.
 Corp. has daily ferries at 20:00 arriving at 3:00.
-However, it doesn’t have a website.
+However, it doesn’t appear to have an official website.

-Once in Bato, look for the buses heading to San Ricardo at the port or go to the terminal and wait for a bus to Sogod (80–90 pesos) and follow the steps we mentioned above in option 1.
+Once in Bato, look for the buses bound for San Ricardo at the port or go to the terminal and wait for a bus to Sogod (80–90 pesos) and follow the steps we mentioned above in option 1.

 3. Go from Cebu to Pintuyan via Tacloban

-If, for whatever reason, you don’t want to take a ferry or the schedules don’t work for you, you can opt to fly.
-Still, consider that it’s usually more expensive.
+If, for whatever reason, you’d rather not take a ferry or the schedules don’t work for you, you can opt to fly.
+Still, keep in mind that it’s usually more expensive.

 Search flights from Cebu to Tacloban

-Once in Tacloban, take a tricycle to the bus terminal, Robinsons Tacloban Transport Terminal, and look for the buses or vans heading to San Ricardo.
-The journey takes about 5 hours, but it’ll be much faster if you go by van.
+Once in Tacloban, take a tricycle to the bus terminal, Robinsons Tacloban Transport Terminal, and look for the buses or vans bound for San Ricardo.
+The journey takes about 5 hours, but it’ll be much faster by van.
 Remember to tell the driver you’re getting off in Pintuyan.
-If there’s none to San Ricardo, you can take one to Sogod or Liloan and then connect to another to Pintuyan.
+If there isn’t one going to San Ricardo, you can take one to Sogod or Liloan and then connect to another to Pintuyan.

 Bear in mind that these services run roughly from 6:00 to 18:00, so if you arrive later you’ll need to stay overnight.
 A nice place close to the terminal is this one.